RallyCommunity/PlanPlanPalatable/README.md

 ## License

 AppTemplate is released under the MIT license.
-See the file LICENSING for the full text.
+See the file LICENSE for the full text.